nrkno/dotnetskolen/README_EN.md

 You have now implemented a web API in F#, with unit and integration tests, API documentation in OpenAPI, and done it all using the .NET CLI.

-### Extra tasks
+### Additional steps

 #### Step 10 - Follow principles of domain-driven design

-The implementation of the domain model as we did in [step 4](#step-4---defining-the-domain-model) and [step 5](#step-5---unit-tests-for-the-domain-model) has a weakness: there is no guarantee that the values ​​we create for `Transmission` and `Epg` are valid.
-Only the `epgEntityToDomain` function in `DataAccess.fs` calls `isTransmissionValid` when transmissions are retrieved.
-There is no guarantee that all creations of `Transmission` and `Epg` values ​​come through `epgEntityToDomain`.
-In this step, we will see how we can change our domain model so that `Transmission` and `Epg` values ​​cannot be created without them being valid.
+Our domain model from [step 4](#step-4---defining-the-domain-model) and [step 5](#step-5---unit-tests-for-the-domain-model) has a weakness: we have no guarantee that the values ​​we create for `Transmission` and `Epg` actually are valid.
+It is only the `epgEntityToDomain` function in `DataAccess.fs` that calls `isTransmissionValid` when transmissions are retrieved.
+There is no guarantee that all instantiations of `Transmission` and `Epg` are run through `epgEntityToDomain`.
+In this step, we will see how we can change our domain model so that `Transmission` and `Epg` values can only be created if valid.

-In [step 4](#step-4---defining-the-domain-model) we modeled the title and channel as `string`, and the start and end times as `DateTimeOffset`.
-Apart from the fields having these types, there is nothing in our `Transmission` type that says what rules apply to them.
-However, we can do something about that.
+In [step 4](#step-4---defining-the-domain-model) we modelled the title and channel as `string` values, and the start and end times as `DateTimeOffset` values.
+Apart from the properties having these types, there is nothing in our `Transmission` type that enforces our domain logic.
+Let's change that.

 ##### Title

-Let's take title as an example.
+Let's take the property `Title` as an example.
 If we create a separate type for title `Title`, and set the constructor to `private`, no one can create a `Title` value directly.
-To make it possible to create `Title` values, we can create a module with the same name as our type, `Title`, with a `create` function in it.
-The `create` function takes in title as a `string`, validates whether it is valid, and returns a `Title option` depending on whether the title is valid or not.
+To create `Title` values, we can create a module with the same name as our type, `Title`, containing a `create` function.
+The `create` function takes in title as a `string`, validates whether ot not it is valid, and returns a `Title option` depending on whether the title is valid or not.
 If the title is valid, the `create` function returns `Some(Title title)`, where `title` is the `string` value passed to `create`, `Title` is the constructor of the `Title` type, and `Some` is one of the constructors of `option` values.
 However, if the title is invalid, the `create` function returns `None`.
 In the same way that we depend on the `create` function to create `Title` values, we also depend on having a function to retrieve the inner value of a title, the `string` value itself.
 To do that, we create a `value` function.
 Let's see what it looks like in code.

 ###### Create your own type